fedecarg/apify-library/README.md

 It's extremely easy to use, and allows you to quickly create anything from a Web application to a RESTful Web service.

 Web services are a great way to extend your application, however, adding a Web API to an existing web application can be a tedious and time-consuming task.
-Apify is a small web application that was developed to ease that pain.
-It takes certain common patterns found in most web services and abstract them so that you can quickly write Web APIs without having to write too much code.
+Apify was developed to ease that pain.
+It takes certain common patterns found in most web services and abstract them so that you can quickly write Web APIs without having to write too much code ([example][9]).

 If you are familiar with the Zend Framework, then you already know how to use Apify.